Mingyu Liang, M.B., Ph.D.

 Postdoctoral Fellow Physiology, Medical College of Wisconsin, 2002

 My laboratory's research interest is in understanding and integrating multiple aspects and components of physiology.
-With hypertension, tissue injury, and metabolic disorders as the disease context, our current work is focused on three areas: microRNA, cellular metabolism, and construction of molecular regulatory network.
-In addition, we are involved in studies of stem cells.
-We perform studies in human subjects, animal models, and in vitro experimental systems.
-We use a variety of complementary approaches, including genomics, proteomics, in vivo gene manipulation (knockdown, knockout, transgenesis), and biochemical and physiological measurements.
+With hypertension, tissue injury, and metabolic disorders as the disease context, our current work is focused on three areas: microRNA, cellular metabolism, and epigenomics and molecular regulatory network.
+We have established a diverse research platform in our laboratory that enables studies in human subjects, animal models, and ex vivo and in vitro preparations using a variety of approaches including genome-scale analysis, in vivo gene manipulation (knockdown, knockout, transgenesis), and molecular, biochemical, and physiological measurements.

 For a complete list of our laboratory’s publications since 2002, search PubMed for “Mingyu Liang”.